Evaluation of African American Language Bias in Natural Language Generation: Data

 \section{Data}

+Biases in pre-trained language models can often be attributed to common training datasets.
+Training corpora for LLMs are typically drawn from internet sources, such as large book corpora, Wikipedia, outbound links from Reddit, and a filtered version of Common Crawl\footnote{\url{http://commoncrawl.org/}} in the case of GPT-3 \cite{brown-gpt3}, which can severely under-represent the language of African Americans \cite{pew-journalism,dolcini-access}.
+Though few estimates of the presence of AAL in datasets exist, one study estimates that in the Colossal Cleaned Crawl Corpus (C4), only 0.07\% of documents reflect AAL \cite{dodge-c4}.
+Beyond C4, African Americans are significantly underrepresented in data sources such as Wikipedia \footnote{\url{https://meta.wikimedia.org/wiki/Community_Insights/Community_Insights_2021_Report/Thriving_Movement}} (0.05\%) and news articles (6\%; \citealt{pew-vary}), falling well below the national average.
+Additionally, as models learn from gold standard outputs provided by annotators, they learn to reflect the culture and values of the annotators as well.

+\subsection{Data Sources}

 There is significant variation in the use of features of AAL depending on, for example, the region or context of the speech or text \cite{washington-contexts, hinton-variation}.
-Accordingly, we collect a novel dataset of AAL from different contexts, using existing corpora of AAL where possible.

-\textbf{Data Sources}

-Data used to evaluate AAL biases are collected from six different sources.
-We draw texts from two existing datasets, the TwitterAAE corpus \cite{blodgett-dp} and transcripts from the Corpus of Regional African American Language (CORAAL; \citealt{coraal-corpus}), as well as four datasets collected specifically for this work: we collect all posts and comments from r/BlackPeopleTwitter\footnote{\url{https://reddit.com/r/BlackPeopleTwitter}} belonging to "Country Club Threads," which designate threads where only Black Redditors and other people of color may contribute.
+Accordingly, we collect a novel dataset of AAL from six different contexts.
+We draw texts from two existing datasets, the TwitterAAE corpus \cite{blodgett-variation} and transcripts from the Corpus of Regional African American Language (CORAAL; \citealt{coraal-corpus}), as well as four datasets collected specifically for this work: we collect all available posts and comments from r/BlackPeopleTwitter\footnote{\url{https://reddit.com/r/BlackPeopleTwitter}} belonging to "Country Club Threads", which designates threads where only Black Redditors and other users of color may contribute \footnote{To be verified as a person of color and allowed to contribute to Country Club Threads, users send in pictures of their forearm to reveal their skin tone.}.
 Given the influence of AAL on hip-hop music, we collect hip-hop lyrics from 27 songs, 3 from each of 9 Black artists from \citet{morgan-hip-hop} and Billboard's 2022 Top Hip-Hop Artists.
-Each line of lyrics are treated as a text sample in AAL.
-Finally, we use the transcripts of 10 focus groups concerning grief and loss in the Harlem African American community.
-These focus groups were conducted as part of related work by the authors to better understand the impacts of police brutality, the COVID-19 pandemic, and other events on the grief experiences of African Americans, helping to automatically identify Black grief online.
-We find that the focus group dialogues had the least amount of AAL features of all the corpora.
+Finally, we use the transcripts of 10 focus groups concerning grief and loss in the Harlem African American community and conducted as part of ongoing work by the authors to better understand the impacts of police brutality and other events on the grief experiences of African Americans.
+Following \citet{bender-data}, a data statement with further details is included in \autoref{app:data-sheet}.